Salt Spring Island, Canada Hero Image

 Regus - Victoria - Fort Street$250While technically in Victoria, it's a viable option given Salt Spring Island's proximity and ferry access.
 Regus offers a professional, reliable workspace with standard amenities, suitable for those needing a more corporate environment.

 Planning to live in Salt Spring Island long-term?
-Canada Digital Nomad Visa lets remote workers live legally in Canada.
+Canada Digital Nomad Visa lets remote workers live legally.

 View full requirements →